rbowsley/lamplighthelp/source/16-4-3_Personal_Settings_-_Default_Values_for_Dates_on_Lists.markdown

 ### Number of Minutes Between Options on Date-time Dropdowns

    This option allows you to specify how precisely you would like to be able to record minutes in {{work}} and other records.
-You can choose to be able to record timings exactly to the minute, if it is important to be specific about the amounts of time taken, in 5 minute chunks (so you would only see the options 5,10,15,20 etc. on the drop-down), then in increasing lengths of time – 10,15,20,30 and 60 minute intervals.
+You can choose to be able to record timings exactly to the minute, if it is important to be specific about the amounts of time taken, in 5 minute chunks (so you would only see the options 5,10,15,20 etc. on the dropdown), then in increasing lengths of time – 10,15,20,30 and 60 minute intervals.
 If you choose 60 minutes, for example, then you would only be able to record the amount of time taken to the nearest hour, and every record would show as starting on the hour.

 ### Always Add You to the Attendance Table on {{Work}} Records?